 Here you will also find the Sensoji temple which is Japans oldest and most celebrated.
-Along side the temple are shops and stalls and it was here you are like to see a number of giant fully kitted out Sumo wrestlers some of whom are happy to share a selfie – I mean these guys are celebs!
+Alongside the temple are shops and stalls where you may see the resident Sumo wrestlers wandering around, some of whom are happy to share a selfie – I mean these guys are celebs!

 There are over 50 small ramen and yakitori restaurants where you gather around the grill and watch them serve up a selection of meats cooked right there in front of you.

-The locals many of whom are suited up and straight from work come for a few beers and a rectum and chips.
-Friendly and well mannered – just not sure about their eating habits.
+The locals many of whom are suited up and straight from work come for a few beers and rectum and chips.
+Friendly and well-mannered – just not sure about their eating habits.

-For the real authentic Japan this street takes some beating.
+For real authentic Japan, this street takes some beating.

 The Japanese People